tonneaus/ctf/vuwctf-2025/fishsite/readme.md

 ![](fishsite.png)

 The target is a Flask web application.
-We're given the source code.
+We're given [the source code](fishsite.py).
 The flag is not referenced anywhere in the source code, but the application does talk to a sqlite database, so maybe the flag is in there.
+We are not given a database.

 There are two endpoints that interact with the database: